jritt1337/Azure-AD/README.md

 After the restart, we will RDP into the client VM to ensure everything is setup correctly and that the connection between the Domain Controller and Client is recognized.

 Once logged into the client, open **Windows Powershell** and type "**ping (*insert DC private IP address here*)**" and check to make sure the DC is pinging back.
 If the ping is timing out, go back and review all the steps.
 Most commonly mistake is forgetting to save the firewall settings on the Domain Controller.
-If the ping fails, it may indicate a networking or firewall issue, so double check to make sure the firewall is down and/or configured correctly.
+If the ping fails, it may indicate a networking or firewall issue, so ensure that the firewall is configured correctly, or confirm it was disabled if you chose the simpler lab method.

 **Ping Success**